Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/CONTRIBUTING.md

 #### Workflow
+When contributing code follow the following Workflows steps to ensure the integrity of the branching model and issue tracker.

 1. Pick an Issue from the *To Do* Column of the [Issue Tracker](https://github.com/orgs/Lord-of-the-Rings-Middle-Earth-Mod/projects/2/views/1)
 2. Move the Issue to *In Progress* and assign yourself as Assignee
 3. Create a branch from the issue following the conventions mentioned in [Issues](https://github.com/Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/blob/task/setting-up-the-open-source-project/CONTRIBUTING.md#issues)
-4. Work on the issue until you finished, you are finished, if all acceptance criteria (ACs) are met
+4. Work on the issue until you finished, you are finished, if all acceptance criteria (ACs) are met. *Test what you have implemented in a [developers test]() to ensure it also works as intended.*
 5. Open a Pull Request from the branch to the develop branch.
 The Pull Request should be named `IssueNumber - IssueName` and will be reviewed by a maintainer.
 6. Link the Pull Request to the Issue and move the Issue into *In Review*
 7. The Pull Request will be checked by maintainers and
    * Merged and closed if no changes are requested
    * Reopened, aka moved back into *In Progress* with you as Assignee, should changes be requested.
 The Reviewers will comment what they think is missing/needs change within the issue.

+If the Pull Requests was approved and merged by Maintainers, Testers will test the addition to the code with a compiled and compacted mod.
+Should they notice a mistake the issue will be reopened again and the issue is moved into *To Do* again.
+We would prefer to have you fix the found issue, but understand it is not always possible.

 What is to be considered are the following points:
 - Proper Commenting